Montrose County License Hearing Guide

 If You Refused Testing

-Refusal Penalty: Refusing to submit to a breath or blood test carries a significantly harsher penalty than failing the test.
-The suspension period for a refusal is typically longer.
+- Refusal Penalty: Refusing to submit to a chemical test carries a harsher penalty than failing the test.
+Expect a longer suspension period.

 The ALR/Administrative Hearing